shimaore/esl/src/response.coffee.md

 Send an API command, see [Mod commands](http://wiki.freeswitch.org/wiki/Mod_commands) for a list.
 Returns a Promise that is fulfilled as soon as FreeSwitch sends a reply.

-Using `api` in concurrent environment (typically client mode) is not safe, since there is no way to match between requests and responses.
-Use `queue_api` in that case in order to serialize requests.
+Using `api` in a concurrent environment (typically client-mode) is not safe, since there is no way to match between requests and responses.
+Use `queue_api` in that case in order to serialize requests, or use `bgapi` which provides the proper semantics.

       api: (command) ->
         debug 'api', {command}